Mogli12/VehicleControlAddon/README.md

 # KeyboardSteer for Farming Simulator 2019

 ## Status
 I tried to publish version 0.0.3.1 on Modhub but I got it back for review.
 The automatic camera reversal if one switches the driving direction seems to be too disturbing.

-I guess the only consequence would be to split this mod into the old keyboard steer functions and a new gearbox.
-This means even more work and even elss motivation.
-I do not know how to continue.
+To overcome some of the problems I renamed the mod.
+The last verion of FS19_KeyboardSteer is available in branch 'keyboardSteerMogli'.
+The new name is FS19_VehicleControlAddon.
+I will update the rest of the texts in time.

 ## Motivation
 Although I have a steering wheel, but almost always play with the keyboard.
 On winding roads, I am again and again landed in the ditch in front of nights or power poles.